mroach/mroach.com/content/posts/2020/sun-ultra-24-reborn/index.md

 I wanted to give the system a good name.
 Naming things is always hard.
 On the spectrum of descriptive and literal to creative and fun, I usually tends towards the former.

 The naming scheme in the _Ultra_ series doesn't have an obvious pattern where you can see a clear progression.
-One problem is the _Utra_ moniker spans both workstation and server lines.
+One problem is the _Ultra_ moniker spans both workstation and server lines.
 But let's focus on workstations.

 It started with the _[Ultra 1]_ and _[Ultra 2]_.
 Makes sense.
 Then the _[Ultra 30]_.
 Bit of a jump, but ok.
 Then the _[Ultra 5]_ and _[Ultra 10]_ that were the next generation in different form factors: desktop and tower.
 But now we've moved backwards in number.
 The _[Ultra 60]_ and _[Ultra 80]_ were next.
 So there was a generally linear progression here, aside from the jump from _30_ back to _5_.
 For the next few years we had the _Blade_ series for the workstations.
 Blade _100_, _150_, _1000_, _2000_.